Find Cheap Auto Insurance Quotes in Your Area

 Can you get car insurance with a permit?

 Adding permit drivers to a family policy might be the most common way for learners to get insurance, but it's not the only approach.
-You can purchase a car insurance policy just with a learner's permit.
+You can buy a car insurance policy just with a learner's permit.
 Once you have that insurance policy in place, you can also purchase and register a car in most states — even if you are only 16 years old.

 The single best thing you can do to lower your expenses as a young driver is to stay on your parents' insurance policy.